haridusministeerium/bctl/README.md

 > [!NOTE]
 > This will install the client & daemon executables, but it's user responsibility to launch the daemon process, covered below.

+## Features

+- control all displays, optionally blacklisting either class of screens or specific models
+- monitor udev events and reinitialize on screen (dis)connections
+- send desktop notifications on brightness change
+- automatically synchronize screen brightnesses
+- configure extra offsets to keep specific screen brightness higher or lower than the rest; could be useful e.g. with laptops whose displays tend to be dimmer.

 ## Why?